Ninja AD600CO Foodi 7-in-1 FlexBasket Air Fryer review: cook like a pro

 Next up was frozen burgers and French fries for a quick pre-riding lesson meal for the girls, using the Air Broil program, which is ideal for frozen foods, according to Ninja.
 Consulting the cooking chart at the back of the Quick Start Guide, I found frozen French fries would take 14-16 mins, and there was no entry for frozen burgers, so I looked for non-frozen and went with the recommended 12-14mins.

-For cooking two food types that you don’t want to mix but which require the same temperature and time, you can use the Match button with the divider in place.
+For cooking two food types that you don’t want to mix but that require the same temperature and time, you can use the Match button with the divider in place.
 I tried this on some salmon fish cakes and roasted new potatoes, and it worked beautifully, and again, very quickly—less than 20 minutes.

 Lemon and blueberry loaf (Image credit: Future)

 Keen to get back to the speed benefits, I roasted a whole medium chicken with root vegetables and Charlotte potatoes in under an hour (but failed to take a photo, doh!).
 The chicken was a bit crispier than I’d liked on the outside, but the meat was very moist and juicy, and the vegetables were delicious.
 Some tin foil on top of the meat is all it would need to protect the skin in the future.
-There was easily enough space to fit plenty of food to feed the four of us, even considering one child eats as much as an adult man and the other isn’t far behind her.
+There was enough space to fit plenty of food to feed the four of us, even considering one child eats as much as an adult man and the other isn’t far behind her.

 Cooking pasta bake in the Ninja Foodi FlexBasket air fryer (Image credit: Future)